stoprefresh/SpringMVCFilmCRUD/README.md

 - HTML

 #### Lessons Learned
-- ow to deal with merge conflicts
+- How to deal with merge conflicts
 - git merge workflow
 - Connect controller with front end
 - Keep jsp's hidden in /WEB-INF/ folder instead of more html files for security purposess
+- Using Objects to pass data from the JSP